-Readers want the fantasy to take them out of their humdrum lives and, for that, you’ll need to make the make-believe believable.
+Readers want the fantasy to take them out of their humdrum lives, so you must make the make-believe believable.

 Different Types of Worlds

-This work of world-building is most necessary when it comes to having a clear understanding of how to write a fantasy novel that will keep readers hooked in an imaginary world (or worlds).
+This world-building work is most necessary to clearly understand how to write a fantasy novel that will keep readers hooked in an imaginary world (or worlds).